-Each provider is required to complete 30 hours of training, covering all ten topic areas, every two years.
-This means over the course of a typical four year registration period, a provider will complete at least 60 hours of training.
-During the first six months of a new registration the provider must acquire 15 of these training hours to include the 10 topic areas.
+Each provider is required to complete 30 hours of training, covering 10 topic areas, every two years.
+Over the course of a typical four year registration period, a provider will complete at least 60 hours of training.
+However, during the first six months of a new registration the provider must acquire 15 of these training hours to include the 10 topic areas.

 Other Training Requirements:

 - Health & Safety: Competencies for Becoming a Family or Group Family Day Care Provider: A 15 hour mandated training course must be completed before a registration / license is issued.
 Learn more about Health & Safety Training.

-- Cardiopulmonary Resuscitation (CPR) and First Aid: Each program must have at least one person on site certified in CPR/First Aid during all hours of operation Learn more about CPR & First Aid.
+- Cardiopulmonary Resuscitation (CPR) and First Aid: Each program must have at least one person on site certified in Adult and Pediatric CPR/First Aid during all hours of operation.
+Learn more about CPR & First Aid.

-- Medication Administration Training (MAT): Optional except for programs that choose to administer medications or as otherwise required.
+- Medication Administration Training (MAT): An optional training except for programs that choose to administer medications or as otherwise required.
 Learn more about MAT.